apache/spark/docs/howto/secure-connections.rst

 By default, Airflow will save the passwords for the connection in plain text within the metadata database.
 The ``crypto`` package is highly recommended during installation.
-The ``crypto`` package does require that your operating system have libffi-dev installed.
+The ``crypto`` package does require that your operating system has ``libffi-dev`` installed.

-If ``crypto`` package was not installed initially, you can still enable encryption for connections by following steps below:
+If ``crypto`` package was not installed initially, it means that your Fernet key in ``airflow.cfg`` is empty.

+You can still enable encryption for passwords within connections by following below steps:

 1. Install crypto package ``pip install apache-airflow[crypto]``
-2. Generate fernet_key, using this code snippet below. fernet_key must be a base64-encoded 32-byte key.
+2. Generate fernet_key, using this code snippet below. ``fernet_key`` must be a base64-encoded 32-byte key.

 .. code:: python